Stevinson/tech-book/book/tech/jupyter.md

 To add imports to notebooks, open the Anaconda GUI, go to the environments tab, click on the relevant environment, drop-down to uninstalled, search for the import and click apply.

+NB.
+If using notebooks with conda, then make sure the jupyter package is installed via the environment.yml file.

 ## Commands

 * To launch the app on a mac, go to the directory you want as the working directory: `/anaconda3/bin/jupyter_mac.command notebook`